Nic Cester: Personal life

 He speaks fluent Italian.
 Cester tours with Jet for most of the year, but when not travelling he shares his time between homes in Melbourne and Como, Italy.
 In August 2004, his father, John, died of cancer.
 Cester wrote the song "Shine On" for his younger brothers and cousins as a tribute.
 In late October 2006, Cester was diagnosed with vocal nodules.
 Jet rescheduled several European dates, allowing him time to recover.
 He married longtime girlfriend, Pia McGeoch.
 They welcomed a girl in early 2018.
-He also has a lot of family in Scotland, through his mother, whose cousin, Anne-Marie Kirkwood lives in Scotland and had a part to play in his childhood.